PolymathicAI/the_well/datasets/acoustic_scattering_inclusions_2d/README.md

 **Spatial domain size ($L_x$, $L_y$, $L_z$):** [-1, 1] x [-1, 1]

-**Set of coefficients or non-dimensional parameters evaluated: **
+**Set of coefficients or non-dimensional parameters evaluated:**

 $\Kappa$ is fixed at 4.0.

 $\rho$ is the primary coefficient here.
-Each side is generated with one of the following distributions:
+This is a superset of the single discontinuity example so the background is first generated two splits with one of the following distributions:
 - Gaussian Bump - Peak density samples from $\sim\mathcal U(1, 7.)$ and $\sigma \sim\mathcal U(.1, 5)$ with the center of the bump uniformly sampled from the extent of the subdomain.
 - Linear gradient - Four corners sampled with $\rho \sim \mathcal U(1, 7.)$.
 Inner density is bilinearly interpolated.
 - Constant - Constant $\rho \sim\mathcal U(1, 7.)$
 - Smoothed Gaussian Noise - Constant background sampled $\rho \sim\mathcal U(1, 7.)$ with IID standard normal noise applied.
-This is then smoothed by a Gaussian filter of varying sigma $\sigma \sim\mathcal U(5, 10)$
+This is then smoothed by a Gaussian filter of varying sigma $\sigma \sim\mathcal U(5, 10)$.

+Inclusions are then added as 1-15 random ellipsoids with center uniformly sampled from the domain and height/width sampled uniformly from [.05, .6].
+The ellipsoid is then rotated randomly with angle sampled [-45, 45].
+For the inclusions, $Ln(\rho)\sim \mathcal U(-1, 10)$

-Approximate time to generate the data: ~15 minutes per simulation
+**Approximate time to generate the data:** ~15 minutes per simulation

-Hardware used to generate the data and precision used for generating the data: 64 Intel Icelake cores per simulation.
+**Hardware used to generate the data and precision used for generating the data:** 64 Intel Icelake cores per simulation.
 Generated in double precision.

 # What is interesting and challenging about the data: